Glutamate receptor: Excitotoxicity

-Neurodegeneration
+Neurodegeneration and ischemia

-In the case of traumatic brain injury or cerebral ischemia (e.g., cerebral infarction or hemorrhage), acute neurodegeneration caused by excitotoxicity may spread to proximal neurons through two processes.
+In the case of traumatic brain injury or cerebral ischemia (e.g., cerebral infarction or hemorrhage), acute neurodegeneration caused by excitotoxicity may spread to proximal neurons through various processes.
 Hypoxia and hypoglycemia trigger bioenergetic failure; mitochondria stop producing ATP energy.
 Na+/K+-ATPase can no longer maintain sodium/potassium ion concentration gradients across the plasma membrane.
-Glutamate transporters (EAATs), which use the Na+/K+ gradient, reverse glutamate transport (efflux) in affected neurons and astrocytes, and depolarization increases downstream synaptic release of glutamate.
-In addition, cell death via lysis or apoptosis releases cytoplasmic glutamate outside of the ruptured cell.
-These two forms of glutamate release cause a continual cascade of excitotoxic cell death and further increased extracellular glutamate concentrations.
+Under these conditions the extracellular glutamate concentrations may increase by various mechanisms.
+Glutamate transporters (EAATs), which use the Na+/K+ gradient, provide less efficient glutamate uptake and even may reverse glutamate transport (efflux) in affected neurons and astrocytes.
+Depolarization increases downstream synaptic release of glutamate, but also other glutamate release mechanisms may play a role.
+In addition, cell death via lysis or apoptosis releases cytoplasmic glutamate.
+These mechanisms cause a continual cascade of excitotoxic cell death and further increased extracellular glutamate concentrations.

 Glutamate receptors' significance in excitotoxicity also links it to many neurogenerative diseases.
 Conditions such as exposure to excitotoxins, old age, congenital predisposition, and brain trauma can trigger glutamate receptor activation and ensuing excitotoxic neurodegeneration.
 This damage to the central nervous system propagates symptoms associated with a number of diseases.

 Conditions with demonstrated associations to glutamate receptors

 A number of diseases in humans have a proven association with genetic mutations of glutamate receptor genes, or autoantigen/antibody interactions with glutamate receptors or their genes.
 Glutamate receptors and impaired regulation (in particular, those resulting in excessive glutamate levels) are also one cause of excitotoxicity (described above), which itself has been implicated or associated with a number of specific neurodegenerative conditions where neural cell death or degradation within the brain occurs over time.

 Excessive synaptic receptor stimulation by glutamate is directly related to many conditions.
 Magnesium is one of many antagonists at the glutamate receptor, and magnesium deficiencies have demonstrated relationships with many glutamate receptor-related conditions.
+At the same time, the aminosulfonic acid taurine plays an important role as an endogenous and exogenous modulator of this metabolic process.

-Glutamate receptors have been found to have an influence in ischemia/stroke, seizures, Parkinson's disease, Huntington's disease, and aching, addiction and an association with both ADHD and autism.
+Glutamate receptors have been found to have an influence in cancer, ischemia/stroke, seizures, Parkinson's disease, Huntington's disease, and aching, addiction and an association with both ADHD and autism.

 In most cases these are areas of ongoing research.